CodethinkLabs/remote-apis-testing/README.md

 ## Remote Execution API test suite

 This project provides a test suite designed to be an automated and independent 'acid test' for the [Remote Execution API](https://github.com/bazelbuild/remote-apis) clients and server implementations.
+You can find us on slack, feel free to come and chat: please use this [invite link](http://tiny.cc/tihy5y) to join our channel.

 Initial targets include:
 * [Bazel](https://bazel.build/)